raspy135/serialmidi/README.md

 INFO:root:IN : 'IAC Bus 1','IAC Bus 2'
 INFO:root:OUT : 'IAC Bus 1','IAC Bus 2'
 ```
 You may want to use MIDI loop bus such as IAC Bus for OS X, or [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) for Windows.
-ALso, you need to use different bus in order to avoid signal loop.
+Also, you need to use different bus in order to avoid signal loop.

 5. If it is not working, try `--debug` option.
 It will dump all incoming / outgoing MIDI messages.
 Or create an issue on the GitHub page.